X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 ### SPRITE

-**TYPE: Command**
+**TYPE: Statement**
 **FORMAT: SPRITE &lt;sprite idx&gt;,&lt;priority&gt;\[,&lt;palette offset&gt;\[,&lt;flip&gt;\[,&lt;x-width&gt;\[,&lt;y-width&gt;\[,&lt;color depth&gt;\]\]\]\]\]**

-**Action:** This command configures a sprite's geometry, palette, and visibility.
+**Action:** This statement configures a sprite's geometry, palette, and visibility.

 The first two arguments are required, but the remainder are optional.

-* `sprite idx` is a value between 0-127 inclusive.
+* &lt;sprite idx&gt; is a value between 0-127 inclusive.
-* `priority`, also known as z-depth changes the visibility of the sprite and above which layer it is rendered.
+* &lt;priority&gt;, also known as z-depth changes the visibility of the sprite and above which layer it is rendered.
 Range is 0-3 inclusive.
 0 = off, 1 = below layer 0, 2 = in between layers 0 and 1, 3 = above layer 1
-* `palette offset` is the palette offset for the sprite.
+* &lt;palette offset&gt; is the palette offset for the sprite.
 Range is 0-15 inclusive.
 This value is multiplied by 16 to determine the starting palette index.
-* `flip` controls the X and Y flipping of the sprite.
+* &lt;flip&gt; controls the X and Y flipping of the sprite.
 Range is 0-3 inclusive.
 0 = unflipped, 1 = X is flipped, 2 = Y is flipped, 3 = both X and Y are flipped.
-* `x-width` and `y-width` represent the dimensions of the sprite.
+* &lt;x-width&gt; and &lt;y-width&gt; represent the dimensions of the sprite.
 Range is 0-3 inclusive.
 0 = 8px, 1 = 16px, 2 = 32px, 3 = 64px.
-* `color depth` selects either 4 or 8-bit color depth for the sprite.
+* &lt;color depth&gt; selects either 4 or 8-bit color depth for the sprite.
 0 = 4-bit, 1 = 8-bit.
-This attribute can also be set by the `SPRMEM` command.
+This attribute can also be set by the [`SPRMEM`](#sprmem) command.

 Note: If VERA's sprite layer is disabled when the `SPRITE` command is called, the sprite layer will be enabled, regardless of the arguments to `SPRITE`.